OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation: Experiments

-\textbf{Evaluation Metric.} We follow \cite{DBLP:conf/cvpr/WangWLMW0025} to report \emph{clinical effectiveness} as macro-averaged over labels: for each of the 14 conditions we compute Precision, Recall, and F1 on the test set, then take the unweighted mean across labels so frequent and rare conditions contribute equally.
+\textbf{Evaluation Metric.} We follow \cite{DBLP:conf/cvpr/WangWLMW0025} to report \emph{clinical effectiveness} as macro-averaged over labels: for each of the 14 conditions we compute Precision, Recall, and F1 on the test set, then take the unweighted mean across labels so frequent and rare conditions contribute equally. \paragraph{Implementation Details.} We fine-tune a \textbf{3B} Qwen-2.5-VL policy \cite{DBLP:journals/corr/abs-2502-13923} on the \textbf{1{,}000} CheXpert Plus studies in an \textbf{RL-only} setting (no SFT/alignment), using Hugging Face \texttt{TRL}’s \texttt{GRPOTrainer} with \texttt{transformers} and \texttt{accelerate}.
+Training runs on four NVIDIA A10 GPUs (24\,GB) with PyTorch~2.7.1/CUDA~12.1.
+We empirically set batch size $B=16$.
+For each prompt, we sample $K=8$ completions, compute the \textbf{FactS} reward per completion, and optimize the objective in Eq.~\eqref{eq:OraPO}.
+More detailed description of the hyper-parameters for OraPO can be found in the Supplementary.